What Is an Arterial Blood Gas Test (ABG)?

-What Happens During the Test?
+What Happens During an Arterial Blood Gas Test?

-Before the arterial blood gas test, your doctor or another health care worker may apply pressure to the arteries in your wrist for several seconds.
+Before the arterial blood gas test, they may apply pressure to the arteries in your wrist for several seconds.
 The procedure, called the modified Allen test, checks that blood flow to your hand is normal.

 You also may feel lightheaded, faint, dizzy, or nauseated while your blood is drawn.
-To lower the chance of bruising, you can gently press down on the area for a few minutes after the needle comes out.
+To lower the chance of bruising, you can gently press on the area for a few minutes after the needle comes out.

-Arterial blood gas test results may show whether:
+Your arterial blood gas test results may show whether: